bretth/woven/docs/tutorial.rst

     workon hellodjango

 This will use virtualenvwrapper to activate your current virtualenv and drop you into the project sitesettings manage.py directory.
-A convenience manage.py is provided to run manage.py from there on the first site.
+A convenience manage.py is provided to run ./manage.py from there on the first site.

-Of course installing packages from a requirements file can be problematic if pypi is down.
+Of course installing packages from a requirements file can be problematic if pypi or a particular site is down .
 Make use of the ``manage.py bundle`` command.
-This will use pip to bundle all the requirements into a dist folder in the distribution for deployment.
+This will use pip to bundle all the requirements into a dist folder in the distribution for deploy command to use.

 We also haven't covered in this tutorial features such as integrated South migrations and multi-site creation with ``startsites``.
-Have a read of the woven django management :doc:`commands` to get a better feel of the woven commands.
+Have a read of the woven django management :doc:`commands` for more.